Written by: Andrew Splatt – Director & Executive Practice Leader

 Relationships that commonly result in a duty of care include the following:

 In Australia, an exception applies to ‘Good Samaritans’ when they act in good faith.
-Such people are released from liability when they assist during emergencies.
+Such people are released from civil liability when they assist during emergencies.

 How to Identify a Breach of Duty (Proving Negligence)